 Things can change over time.
 New symptoms can arise or old symptoms can worsen and require attention.
 We may need documentation filled out for disability support etc. We need a medical team on our side who are keeping abreast of our case.

 Future appointments are important but they can be approached differently as we take into account the “law of diminishing returns”.
-We don’t want to waste our money or our energy on multiple appointments that wouldn’t achieve anything.
+We don’t want to waste our money, or our energy, on multiple appointments we know wouldn’t achieve any outcome.

 It’s definitely worth talking to your Specialists about managing your time and energy in regards to your medical commitments.

 I have five main Specialists who I need to juggle at the moment.
-An Orthopeadic Surgeon, Spinal Surgeon, Endocrinologist, Clinical Immunologist and Gastroenterologist.
-There are others who I see every 12 to 18 months, including an Ophthalmologist, Dermatologist and Pain Management Specialist.
+A Spinal Surgeon, Endocrinologist, Clinical Immunologist, Opthamologist and Geneticist .
+There are others who I see every 12 to 18 months, including an Gastroenterologist, Dermatologist and Pain Management Specialist.

 I see my Endocrinologist every 6 months as she manages my bone disease and is still constantly looking for answers.
 She coordinates everyone else too.
 She is amazing via email and I can contact her anytime.
 Usually we chat online every month.

 I always have phone consultations with my Clinical Immunologist.
 His building is too difficult for me to navigate.
-He manages my medication, especially Prednisone dosing, so I check in every 3 to 6 months.
-He leaves that up to me.
+He manages my medication, especially Prednisone dosing, so I check in every 6 months.
+He leaves the timing up to me.

-My Gastroenterologist is new to my team due to my recent Gastroparesis diagnosis.
-I’m seeing him every 6 months and his appointments are in those early stages of hope and promise.
-They too will undoubtedly come under “the law of diminishing returns” eventually.
+My Gastroenterologist is relatively new to my team due to my more recent Gastroparesis diagnosis.
+I was seeing him every 6 months.
+With treatment in place these appointments have also come under “the chronic illness law of diminishing returns”

 Don’t Be Disheartened